Back

 Busselton Theatre Project Cost More Than Triples to Over $60 Million Amid Delays

-The estimated cost for the “Saltwater” performing arts centre in Busselton, Western Australia, has significantly increased.
-The project is now projected to be upwards of $60 million, or close to $72 million when including loan borrowing costs.
+The estimated cost for the “Saltwater” performing arts centre in Busselton, Western Australia, has significantly increased, now projected to be upwards of $60 million, or close to $72 million when including loan borrowing costs.

 This represents more than a threefold increase from the initial 2019 estimate of just over $21 million.